ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 ## Key Management

-Reusing a single KEM key across multiple algorithm combinations MUST be avoided to maintain cryptographic security.
+A single KEM key MUST NOT be used with multiple algorithms.
 Each key and its associated algorithm suite, comprising the KEM, KDF, and AEAD, should be managed independently.
 This separation prevents unintended interactions or vulnerabilities between suites, ensuring the integrity and security guarantees of each algorithm suite are preserved.
 Additionally, the same key MUST NOT be used for both key encryption and integrated encryption, as it may introduce security risks.